jeanfredson/NOOTA/README.md

 You can [CLICK HERE](https://raw.githubusercontent.com/Jwhite077/NOOTA/master/tvOS_11_Beta_Profile.mobileconfig) to install it directly via your iPhone Safari.

 This profile also blocks the 9.3.5 update if you are on a 32bit device running 8.4.1.
-(It will show 9.3.5 is available but will not install/download it)
+(It will show 9.3.5 is available but will not install/download it.)

 # For AppleTV